The Challenges of Facility Teaching

 "I like mental hospitals honestly...
 I only got booty juice once!"

 Yep, these are our kids.
 And we wouldn't be in this if we didn't love these kids.
 But all of these things are extra challenges that are so hard to know how to handle.
 Some days it feels like you're just trying to survive and make sure no one gets broken bones, let alone trying to teach 4 different levels of science to 5 kids in the same room.
 I don't think there is any solution that will fix it all.
-But it's sure nice to know that someone else is going through it, you're not alone, and maybe there are things that will help, or ways to make things a little easier.
+But it's sure nice to know that someone else is going through it, you're not alone, and maybe there are things that will help, or ways to make the job a little easier.

 Comments